kdeldycke/kevin-deldycke-blog/content/2010/how-to-extract-data-trapped-iphone.md

 ![]({attach}iphone-photo-location.png)

-Most of other datas are located in the `/iOS Files/Library/` folder.
+Most of other data are located in the `/iOS Files/Library/` folder.
 For example here are voice messages:

 ![]({attach}iphone-voicemessages-location.png)